zekepari/zekepari/README.md

   Hi. 👋

-  I'm Zeke, computer enthusiast from Queensland, Australia.
+  I'm Zeke, computer hobbyist from Queensland, Australia.
 I know a bit here and there.

   Most of my projects are being used in my online communities across various platforms like Roblox and Minecraft, namely Jorji, RoLinker and AsyncRTP.
 I try to use various languages to improve my cross-language proficiency.